LittleCoinCoin/mcp-arangodb-async/docs/user-guide/multi-tenancy-guide.md

 ## Core Concepts

 - Focused database: session-scoped database applied automatically to tools that don’t include a per-call override.
+Can be set with `arango_set_focused_database` or unset to revert to default resolution.
 - Per-call database override: a `database` parameter passed to a tool call which supersedes the focused database for that call only.
 - Passwords: the YAML file stores the env var name; actual secrets come from environment variables at runtime.